speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 ### apps

-* `appsAddRepoToInstallation` - Add a repository to an app installation
+* `appsAddRepoToInstallationForAuthenticatedUser` - Add a repository to an app installation
-* `appsCheckAuthorization` - Check an authorization
 * `appsCheckToken` - Check a token
-* `appsCreateContentAttachment` - Create a content attachment
 * `appsCreateFromManifest` - Create a GitHub App from a manifest
 * `appsCreateInstallationAccessToken` - Create an installation access token for an app
 * `appsDeleteAuthorization` - Delete an app authorization